 Associate in Applied Science Degree (A.A.S.)

 This degree emphasizes specific outcomes designed to meet competencies required for direct entry into the workforce and/or to provide a basis for transfer, at a minimum, of the general education component of the curriculum.
 The A.A.S. degree has the same requirements as the A.S.
 Degree, with the exception of only 21 credits in general education.

 Programs leading to this degree prepare students for continuous education and career mobility and full participation in community life.
 The Associate in Arts Degree program offers the equivalent of the first two years in a four-year baccalaureate program.
 The program is flexible; students select courses based on the requirements of the four-year college to which they plan to transfer.

 The Associate in Arts Degree program requires a minimum of 64 credits from the following distribution:

 |b.||English Electives||3-4 Credits|

 Additional Associate Degrees

 Students can have only two majors at one time.
-To qualify for a second major, the student must have first successfully completed one semester in another major, and then submit a second application, plus the $20 application fee, for the dual major.
+To qualify for a second major, the student must have first successfully completed one semester in a major, and then submit a dual major form.
 A second major is defined as a program of study identified by its own unique title as it appears on the credential, a title different from that of the first major.